-The New Investigator Awards are awarded to individuals whose original research, as presented in a submitted abstract, reflects new and relevant research in geriatrics, and are designed to recognize individuals who are committed to a career in aging research.
+The New Investigator Awards are presented to individuals whose original research, as evidenced by a submitted abstract, reflects new and relevant insights in geriatrics.
+The award is designed to recognize individuals who are committed to a career in aging research.

 Choosing Wisely Champion

 The goal of the Choosing Wisely Champions program is to help expand the Choosing Wisely campaign through dissemination of positive stories of individual clinicians, or teams of clinicians, and to serve as an inspiration to others within their specialty so that they may apply learnings in their own practice.
 It also reaffirms society partner commitments to the campaign and demonstrates tangible action toward advancing the goals of Choosing Wisely.

 A Clinical Student Research Award will be presented to an undergraduate student in medicine, dentistry, nursing, social work, pharmacy, occupational therapy, or physical therapy who submitted the most outstanding student abstract for the 2022 AGS Annual Meeting.

 This award was established to recognize the great contributions of practitioners for delivering quality healthcare for older people, as well as to showcase the importance of the geriatrics clinician in our healthcare delivery system.
 Through these clinicians' efforts, scientific advances are integrated into the practice of geriatrics, resulting in improved well-being and quality of life for older people.

 Dennis W. Jahnigen Memorial Award

 This award is given annually to an AGS member who has provided leadership to train students in geriatrics and has contributed significantly to the progress of geriatrics education in health professions schools.
 Teaching expertise as well as educational program development is valued in the selection of the recipient for this honor.